Unboxed-Software/solana-course/content/mwa-deep-dive.md

 });
 ```

 Note that the above example does not handle errors or user rejections.
-Therefor it is nice to wrap the authorization state and methods with a custom `useAuthorization` hook, which we've [built in the previous lesson](./basic-solana-mobile.md).
+In production, it's a good idea to wrap the authorization state and methods with a custom `useAuthorization` hook.
+For reference, we built this [in the previous lesson](./basic-solana-mobile.md#5-create-authprovidertsx).

 ### Interact with a wallet